 Testing of hardware and software functionality is highly specific to each product, but there are some tools Texas Instruments has made available to assist with testing RF performance.
-The CC3135MOD device can be instructed to perform RF testing operations in a number of ways:
+The CC323x device can be instructed to perform RF testing operations in a number of ways:

-- The host program may have a built-in subroutine dedicated to RF testing.
-This could be run once upon first power-up, or could be triggered using a special external command. - A script using the Radio Tool CLI could control the CC3135MOD device from a PC, as detailed in CC3x20, CC3x35 SimpleLinkTM Wi-Fl® and Internet-on-a chipTM Solution Radio Tool. - The CC3135MOD device can be controlled by interfacing with a dedicated RF tester.
+- The CC323x program may have a built-in subroutine dedicated to RF testing.
+This could be run once upon first power-up, or could be triggered using a special external command. - A script using the Radio Tool CLI could control the CC323x device from a PC, as detailed in SimpleLink[TM] Wi-Fi® CC3x20, CC3x3x Radio Tool User's Guide.
+This requires the CC323x device to be connected to the PC through a UART to USB connection, and for a special Radio Tool program to be loaded as the MCU application. - The CC323x device can be controlled by interfacing with a dedicated RF tester.